Photo by Zulfugar Karimov on Unsplash

 Step 2: Download Your Published Content

-Use a tool like GetVideoNow to download your own videos in HD from all your platforms:
+Use a tool like GetVideoNow to download your own videos in HD from all your platforms (other open-source options include yt-dlp for command-line users):

 The key advantage over screen recording: you get the original quality file, not a compressed re-capture.